 Camera tests and shots from Xiaomi Redmi Note 9 Pro

 Now to major part of this phone and why I got it – cameras.
 Yes, I use phone cameras for almost all of my photos which are published online and which will be seen in Photography and Graphics Portfolio (when I finish design for it).
 Main camera is 64MP with f1.9 which is bit “worse” then previous camera on Samsung phone, but for me it isn’t big change.
 Camera shots from main camera sensor and make it 16MP in final form just to make file size smaller.
-And sensor is really great, it created this beauties down below.
+And sensor is really great.

 For night mode which is available in Camera application photos are solid.
 Most of them are shot from hand without any stand or tripod.
-Also for this phone is available Google Camera (GCam) mod which enables Astrophotography Mode which created some of shots that you can see below.
+Also for this phone is available Google Camera (GCam) mod which enables Astrophotography Mode.
 Those Astrophotography Mode shots are looking like it is mostly daylight and not freaking night.